 In St. Tierney's Primary School, we understand that without discipline there is no learning.
 A positive approach is used.
 Children will be encouraged to be polite and good mannered to teachers, other members of staff, visitors and to each other.
 In the interest of safety, children will be encouraged to walk at all times within the school and show caution in the school grounds.
 Good behaviour will be expected from all pupils within the school grounds and at all times when pupils from St. Tierney's leave the school during school hours for school trips, sporting activities or religious ceremonies.
 Merit and reward systems operate at class and whole school level to encourage positive behaviour.
-Unacceptable conduct such as, disruptive behaviour within the classroom, bad manners, insolence, disobedience, foul language, physical attack, unsporting behaviour and rough play will not be tolerated.
 When unacceptable behaviour occurs, the necessary sanctions will be employed as detailed in the School's Discipline Policy.